Plan Your Vote SA Elections

 32% in March primary (2nd place)

-US Congressman, Texas 21st District (Central Texas, including parts of north Bexar County), serving a fourth term.
-UVA commerce degree; UT law degree.
-Former federal prosecutor, former First Assistant Attorney General under Ken Paxton, and former chief of staff to Sen. Ted Cruz.
+U.S. Congressman, Texas’s 21st District (Central Texas, including parts of north Bexar County), serving a fourth term since 2019.
+University of Virginia (commerce) and University of Texas School of Law graduate.
+Former federal prosecutor, former First Assistant Attorney General of Texas under Ken Paxton, and former chief of staff to Sen. Ted Cruz.
 House Freedom Caucus policy chair.
-Endorsed by Ted Cruz.

 Campaign site →